QuiltMC/rfcs/rfc/0013-experimental-features.md

   - The working group majority votes for the removal of a feature in a meeting, after providing reasons for the removal

 ## `.annotations.json` file
-The .annotations.json file is generated automaticly by an annotation processor, and indicates the functions that are marked as experimental, in addition to the attached features.
+The .annotations.json file is generated automatically by an annotation processor and indicates the functions that are marked as experimental, in addition to the attached features.
 It is composed of a json object like the following:
 ```json
 {